WallarooLabs/wally/README.md

 ## Getting Started

 Are you the sort who just wants to get going?
-Dive right into our [documentation](http://docs.wallaroolabs.com) then!
+Dive right into our [documentation][documentation website] then!
 It will get you up and running with Wallaroo.

 ## Documentation

-"community section of website" [http://docs.wallaroolabs.com][documentation website]
+[http://docs.wallaroolabs.com][documentation website]

 ## Getting Help